ole/swift-rp-pico-bare/README.md

 ## Installation

+### On macOS

 1. Download and install a current [nightly Swift toolchain](https://www.swift.org/download/#snapshots) ("Trunk Development (main)").
 Tested with 2024-02-15, newer versions will probably work too.

-    On macOS, the download is a `.pkg` installer that will install the toolchain into `/Library/Developer/Toolchains` or `~/Library/Developer/Toolchains`.
-On Linux, you can probably use [swiftly](https://swift-server.github.io/swiftly/) or [swiftenv](https://swiftenv.fuller.li/), or use one of the official Swift Docker images (I tested with `swiftlang/swift:nightly-jammy`).
+The download is a `.pkg` installer that will install the toolchain into `/Library/Developer/Toolchains` or `~/Library/Developer/Toolchains`.

-2. If you're on macOS, install LLVM using Homebrew:
+2. Install LLVM using Homebrew:

     ```sh
     brew install llvm